tango-controls/JTango/docs/design.md

 ![](design/annotations.png)

 Here is a first list of annotations defined for Tango:

 * The __@Device__ annotation on the class defines this class as a Tango Device.

 * The __@Attribute__annotation defines a field as a Tango attribute.
     - The attribute type is defined by the field type.
     - If this field has a getter, it is a READ attribute;
     - if it has a setter, it is a WRITE attribute;
     - if it has both getter and setter, it is a READ/WRITE attribute.

 * The annotation __@Command__ defines a method as a Tango command:
     - The parameter type defines the input type
     - The return type defines the output type

 * The __@Init__ annotation defines a method called at server startup and when “Init” command is called.

-* The __@Delete__ annotation defines a method called at server shutdown and at “Init” command before “@Init”.
+* The __@Delete__ annotation defines a method called at server shutdown and at “Init” command before __@Init__.

 All the annotations definitions are defined the package _org.tango.server.annotation_.

 These annotations are defined at runtime.
 It means the device and its interface are built at the start-up phase of the server.
 This way of programming is very flexible; it was inspired by the software concept of component/container:

 * The class that defines the device (the component), if it is used in the Tango context (the container), is a Tango device.

 * But outside the Tango context, the class can be re-used as a Java standard class (also known as POJO or Plain Old Java Object).

 (http://www.cs.sjsu.edu/~pearce/modules/patterns/enterprise/Container.htm)